MilesCranmer/DispatchDoctor.jl/README.md

 and thus meaning there is zero overhead on the type stability check.

-Note that `@stable` acts as a no-op on Julia versions which are either not tested or known to be incompatible.

 ## Credits

 Many thanks to @chriselrod for performance tips on this [discord thread](https://discourse.julialang.org/t/improving-speed-of-runtime-dispatch-detector/114697).